Charlej21/UCSD-spark-DSE230x/README.md

    * Parquet is an underlying data structure on disk from which we can load dataframes.
    * Spark SQL can query a database without going through all of it.
    ---
+   * Imperative manner of manipulation in SQL species both what we want, and how to get it.
+   * Declarative only needs what, so that compiler can optimize how.
+   ---